Town Center Potential Impacts - Traffic

 The Town Center Plan updates under consideration includes investments in new local street grids, intersection improvements, expanded sidewalks, safer bike lanes, and multimodal options to mitigate higher traffic volumes in, through and around Town Center.
 Increases in housing density enhance the viability of transit long-term.

 All projects are evaluated at permit stage through concurrency requirements.
-Based on the current rate of growth, it’s expected to take over 50 years to build 4,000 housing units.
+Based on the current rate of growth, it would take over 50 years to build 4,000 housing units.
 Even if Town Center was fully built in half that time, this is easily manageable and provides a reasonable timeline to plan for, fund, and construct infrastructure.

 One of the most frequent comments we hear is around delays and inconveniences associated with traffic on the segment of 228th Ave between Discovery Elementary and Northeast 8th Street/Inglewood Hill Road, generally associated with school schedules and lack of transportation network options.
 The proposed addition of connector roads within Town Center will provide alternative routes and reduce the number of trips and turning movements through key congestion points, primarily 228th/8th Southeast and 228th/4th Southeast.
 The addition of new connector streets, such as Southeast 1st, Southeast 6th, 224th, 230th, and 232nd with important intersection reconfigurations will provide parallel and alternative travel routes.